Pierre-Monier/apodWallpaper/README.md

 `sudo npm install -g apodwallpaper`

-You need to define an env variable named *APOD_WALLPAPER*, this variable must be an absolute to a directory (the one you want to store to wallpaper image)
+You need to define an env variable named *APOD_WALLPAPER*, this variable must be an absolute path to a directory (the one you want to store to wallpaper image)

 You run the script like this